nehasingh931126/Actee/README.md

         Testcase can be written for all the components and service created Using saas way of writting the css
-        Images can be stored in the data base and can be fetched in frontend and rendered
+        Images can be stored in the data base and can be fetched in frontend and rendered use typescript effeciently by adding the interface for games json response using the typescript utility types